 Look at the weather forecast!
 One of the downsides of getting married in the great outdoors is that you’ll be at the mercy of the weather.
 There’s no way to guarantee that you won’t have rain, strong winds, or stormy weather on your wedding day.
 However, you can get a better idea of what to expect by looking at the weather forecast from years past.

 In certain months, Dolly Sods gets a lot more rain, while other seasons tend to be a lot drier.
 It’s worth noting that due to its elevation this area is prone to frosts and freezes at any time of the year.
 Dolly Sods gets quite a bit of snow in the winter, and FS Rt 75, flanking the eastern side of Dolly Sods, is typically closed to vehicles from January 1 to April 15.
 If you’re set on planning a winter wedding, you’ll be better served looking at some of the ski resorts in Canaan Valley.
 By checking the forecast in advance, you’ll be able to find the best possible date for your wedding.

 While getting married in a U.S. Wilderness Area might seem unusual, weddings at Dolly Sods are actually quite common.
 So many people are drawn to the natural beauty the area.
 A wedding here is unlike a wedding that you could have anywhere else.
 Planning a wedding here is a lot less difficult than you might think, too!

 Even if you’re not sure that you’d like to get married in the Dolly Sods Wilderness, you should look into having your engagement photos taken here.
 The scenery you’ll find here makes a lovely backdrop for photos, and it can make for engagement photos that are highly memorable.
-You can even just come up to the area during or after your wedding to do some portraits.
+If you’re having a larger event in the nearby Canaan Valley area, you can even just come up to the area during or after your wedding to do some portraits.

 How Much Will it Cost?